 Van Pelt Manor, which dated to 1672, housed eight generations of Van Pelts on this site along what is now 81st Street.
 Both Continental Army General George Washington (1732-1799) and British General William Howe (1729-1814) used it at different times as a military prison during the Revolutionary War (1776-1781).
 The house was ultimately torn down after a fire in 1952.

-The milestone that is the centerpiece of Milestone Park is a replica of the oldest remaining milestone in New York City.
-Though the sandstone original is at the Brooklyn Historical Society, the granite reproduction here occupies the same spot where the original was placed in 1741.
+Opposite the manor was a milestone.
+The current stone that is the centerpiece of this park is a replica of the oldest remaining milestone in New York City.
+Though the sandstone original is at the Brooklyn Historical Society, the granite reproduction installed in 1917 occupies the same spot where the original was placed in 1741.
 It stands three feet high and has a base measuring one square foot.
-One side reads, “8-1/4 Miles to New York and 2-1/2 Miles to Denyse’s Ferry.”
-The other is inscribed, “10-1/2 Miles to New York Ferry 15 Miles to Jamaica.”
+One side reads: “8-1/4 Miles to New York and 2-1/2 Miles to Denyse’s Ferry.”
+The other is inscribed: “10-1/2 Miles to New York Ferry 15 Miles to Jamaica.”

-In 1924, the site, located in New Utrecht at the juncture of 18th Avenue and 82nd Street, was officially designated as parkland.
-In June of that year, Parks acquired an additional plot of land by condemnation bringing the total land area to a half-acre.
-In 1988 Parks installed small tables and benches and planted trees, making it a pleasant sitting area for local residents.
-Another renovation in 1994 provided additional trees, asphalt repairs, and refurbishment of the recreation area.
+In June 1924, Parks acquired an additional plot of land by condemnation bringing the total land area to a half-acre.
+In 1988 Parks installed tables and benches and planted trees, and it remains a pleasant sitting area for residents.